 How to get 365 hours of your life back

-Believe it or not, many of us are fast approaching our TENTH year on Facebook!
-Even though you may have enlarged your social media profile to include other platforms, your online identity is probably deeply rooted in Facebook.
-If you are like most people, you probably spend at least one hour every day on Facebook.
-You probably take the bait when logging-in on other websites, and use your Facebook profile as your login.
+Believe it or not, many of us have been on Facebook for TEN YEARS!
+If you are like me, you may have enlarged your social media profile to include other platforms.
+But, your online identity is probably deeply rooted in Facebook.
+Most people spend at least one hour every day on Facebook.
+You probably take the bait and use your Facebook profile as your login on other websites.

 But, after ten years, you might find Facebook fatigue setting in.
 Here’s a guide to getting Mr. Facebook out of your life, once and for all (or, maybe just temporarily):